 As we approach another almond harvest season, there are some topics that need to be considered regarding potential insect damage.
 The 2008 harvest was one of the cleanest on record for most growers with regard to insect damage.
 Many huller/shellers reported a majority of their growers bringing in crops that fell below 1% insect rejects.
-Many organic blocks also recorded some of their lowest reject levels in 2008.
-That being said, 2009 may present growers with some different concerns.
+Many organic blocks also recorded some of their lowest reject levels that year.

 A Prompt Harvest